Icelycoool/budget_mita/README.md

 ## About

-Budget Mita is a simple personal fiance app that is meant to help the user manage and track their finances.
+Budget Mita is a simple personal finance app that is meant to help the user manage and track their finances.

 ## Features

-- **Wallets** - Create seperate wallets for you finances.
+- **Wallets** - Create separate wallets for you finances.
 For example a wallet for Savings, Monthly Expenses etc.
-- **Transanction** - Record your income and expenses.
+- **Transactions** - Record your income and expenses.
 When an income is received it goes to one of the wallets and the expenses are taken from the corresponding wallets.
 - **Budgeting** - The user can create a budget so that they can adjust their expenses according to the set budget.
 - **Report and insights** - Get insight into your expenses and get recommendations on how to improve.